DanialEbrahimzadeh/circle_detection/README.md

 # circle_detection
-Circle detection on images using genetic algorithms
+Circle detection on images using an evolutionary algorithm

 Implementation of a paper (https://www.sciencedirect.com/science/article/abs/pii/S016786550500293X) with MATLAB.